Industrial wastewater treatment: Other disposal methods

 Some facilities such as oil and gas wells may be permitted to pump their wastewater underground through injection wells.
 However, wastewater injection has been linked to induced seismicity.

 Costs and trade waste charges

-Disposal of wastewaters from an industrial plant is a difficult and costly problem.
-Although economies of scale may favor use of a large municipal sewage treatment plant for disposal of small volumes of industrial wastewater, industrial wastewater treatment and disposal may be less expensive than correctly apportioned costs for larger volumes of industrial wastewater not requiring the conventional sewage treatment sequence of a small municipal sewage treatment plant.
+Economies of scale may favor a situation where industrial wastewater (with pre-treatment or without treatment) is discharged to the sewer and then treated at a large municipal sewage treatment plant.
+Typically, trade waste charges are applied in that case.
+Or it might be more economical to have full treatment of industrial wastewater on the same site where it is generated and then discharging this treated industrial wastewater to a suitable surface water body.
+This effectively reduces wastewater treatment charges collected by municipal sewage treatment plants by pre-treating wastewaters to reduce concentrations of pollutants measured to determine user fees.

-Industrial wastewater plants may reduce raw water costs by converting selected wastewaters to reclaimed water used for different purposes.
-Industrial wastewater treatment plants may reduce wastewater treatment charges collected by municipal sewage treatment plants by pre-treating wastewaters to reduce concentrations of pollutants measured to determine user fees.
+Industrial wastewater plants may also reduce raw water costs by converting selected wastewaters to reclaimed water used for different purposes.